 Rome to Canterbury on the Via Francigena

-The Via Francigena is an ~1,200 mile medieval pilgrim route that starts in Canterbury England, crosses the English Channel at Dover to Calais, France, treks across northern France, over the Swiss Alps at St. Bernard’s Pass and ends in Rome.
+The Via Francigena is a ~1,200+ mile medieval pilgrim route that starts in Canterbury England, crosses the English Channel at Dover to Calais, France, treks across northern France, over the Swiss Alps at St. Bernard’s Pass and ends in Rome.
 In 990 AD, Sigeric, the Archbishop of Canterbury, also known as Sigeric the Serious, traveled the route to be ordained by Pope John XV.
 On his return, he kept a journal for future pilgrims, detailing the walking route and noting all the stopping places.
 The route has changed over the years, but his journal is still considered the most authoritative guide to the walk.
 The route is well-marked, and there are hotels, hostels or sanctuaries along the entire route.
-It sounds like a worthy challenge.
-Due to certain visa restrictions, we plan to walk in the reverse direction from Rome to Canterbury.
+It sounded like a worthy challenge and met David’s criteria for a great hike.
+Due to European Union visa restrictions for American citizens, we walked in the reverse direction from Rome to Canterbury.

-Our goal is to walk the path between April and August of 2019.
-Join us as we document the preparation, as well as the actual walk from start to finish.
-We’ll be updating regularly.
+Our goal was to walk the path between April and August of 2019.
+We documented the preparation, as well as the actual walk from start to finish.
+Join us for a phenomenal walking experience.

 We documented our Via Francigena experience from start to finish.
 From our decision to do the walk, all the preparation involved including gear selection, learning Italian and physical training to each day’s walk along the path.

 We’ve included the good days and the bad days… not every day was rainbows and lollipops.
 There were challenges, big and small, but none of these outweighed the splendor, the beauty and the tranquility the Via Francigena offered us.

 Read along at your leisure and relive the day-to-day walk from Rome to Canterbury.

 Days walked in Italy: 44 (half the entire route) Miles walked in Italy: 678 (slightly over half the route)